PrefectHQ/prefect/docs/tutorial/workers.md

 prefect work-pool ls
 ```
 </div>
 Finally, let’s double check that you can see this work pool in your Prefect UI.
-Navigate to the Work Pool tab and verify that you see `my-docker-pool` listed.
+Navigate to the Work Pools tab and verify that you see `my-docker-pool` listed.

 When you click into the `my-docker-pool`, select the "Work Queues" tab.
 You should see a red status icon listed for the default work queue signifying that this queue is not ready to submit work.
 Using and configuring work queues is an advanced deployment mode.
-You can learn more about them in the [work queue documentation.](/concepts/work-pools/#work-queues)
+You can learn more about them in the [work queue documentation](/concepts/work-pools/#work-queues).

 To get the work queue healthy and ready to submit flow runs, you need to start a worker.